top of page

 May, 2026

-In conversation with decolonial ethics, fully informed by Indigenous, Black, LatinX and Asian postcolonial and decolonial studies, this book surveys decolonial approaches to digital and academic practices.
-Digital spaces and media, we argue, can act as spaces of decolonial intervention within community-based work, historical re-telling, biocultural research projects, educational and historical archives, and museum display.
+In conversation with Indigenous, Black, Latinx, Asian, and Nordic postcolonial and decolonial studies, this handbook surveys decolonial approaches to digital and academic practices.
+The authors argue that digital spaces and media can act as spaces of decolonial intervention within community-based work, historical re-telling, biocultural research projects, educational and historical archives, and museum display.